Hadaa Sendoo: On the way to poetry

 In his middle age, Hadaa Sendoo wrote many poems.

+In 2000, in the first new millennium of the 21st century, Hadaa Sendoo was awarded the Poet of the Millennium Award, jointly awarded by Krishna Srinivas, President of the World Poetry Society, and the International Academy of Poets, India.

+Hadaa founded the World Poetry Almanac in 2006.

-On September 24, 2011, Hadaa joined the World Poetry Movement and thus became one of its earliest members who were founding the World Poetry Movement.
+On September 24, 2011, Hadaa joined the World Poetry Movement and thus becoming in of its early founder members.

 In 2012, He was invited to the largest poetry festival ever staged in the UK, the Southbank Centre's Poetry Parnassus, where he read his poetry and discussed his work as part of the festival.
 His latest collection of poems was displayed as part of the exhibition in the outdoor spaces around the Royal Festival Hall and the Queen Elizabeth Hall.
 One of his poems was printed on bookmarks for the "Rain of Poems", and thus was among the poems dropped from a helicopter over London.

 His poems have appeared in the World Record Anthology by Bloodaxe.
 And also in an anthology of present-day Best Poems of 60 representative poets around the globe.

+In 2020, Hadaa Sendoo's collection of poems হাদা সেন্দো'র করিতা (in Bengali) was published in Dhaka, Bangladesh.
+And a translation (in Arabic)أنا... لا أحتاج جنازة /I Don't Need a Funeral, E-Book has appeared on Amazon Books.
+Some of his early poems (Long poem), written in the 1980s, were also published in Germany.
+In 2022, his collection of poems with German " Der Wind" was published by Marburg Book,in Germany.
+In 2023, he published his musings with lovingly powerful poetic works in Mongolian.

-His poems, translated into more than 40 languages, have been included in The Best Mongolian Poetry.
+His poems, translated into more than 40 languages, have been included in The Best Mongolian Poetry collection.

 Hadaa Sendoo is currently a consulting editor of the International Literary Quarterly.